vovantics/backbone-modulebone/README.md

 ## [Backbone.js](http://backbonejs.org/)

-I'm not into JavaScript spaghetti.
-The Backbone.js solves that problem by providing a MV framework that includes useful constructs such as Event, Router, Model, Collection, and View.
+The Backbone.js solves the JavaScript spaghetti problem by providing a MV framework that includes useful constructs such as Event, Router, Model, Collection, and View.
 It's dependent on Underscore.js (or Lo-Dash).
 Underscore provides a toolbelt of functional programming support for manipulating common JS data structures.

 Continuing with the module pattern, each module can define its own module-specific routes.
 This is accomplished using the [Backbone.subroute](https://github.com/ModelN/backbone.subroute) plugin.
 Authenticated views require a session before the route is triggered.
 The [Backbone.routefilter](https://github.com/boazsender/backbone.routefilter) plugin provides before and after filters.